Marina Satti: 2023–2025: Eurovision Song Contest 2024, P.O.P. and POP TOO

-Satti covered the June 2025 edition of Vogue Greece.
-Satti, was featured in the song, “Cosmos” in the album Status 2 by Oge, which was released on April 11 th 2025.
-Satti, was featured in the song, “De Fovame”(gold) in the album Fthina Tricks 3 by Bloody Hawk, which was released on 30 May 2025.
-On 29 June, she released three new versions of the song “Fashion Killah”(with Tso), as singles.
-This song, is part of the medley “POP”, from the album POP TOO.
-Satti collaborated with G-KAL and ERMIS for the Greek singer Anastasia, on the song “Τo Dilino”, on her album “San Oniro”.On 3 October, together with Lex and Dof Twogee, she was featured in the song, ” Paidia tou Feggariou” on the same-titled album by VLOSPA.
+She collaborated on the song, "Cosmos", in Oge's album Status 2, which was released on 11 April 2025.
+Satti, was featured in the song, “De Fovame”,(gold) in the album, Fthina Tricks 3, by Bloody Hawk, which was released on 30 May 2025.
+On 29 June, she released three new versions of the song, "Fashion Killah", with Tso as singles.
+Satti, collaborated with G-KAL and ERMIS on the song, "Τo Dilino", for Greek singer Anastasia's album, San Oniro.
+On 3 October, together with Lex and Dof Twogee, she was featured in the song, "Paidia tou Feggariou", on the same-titled album by VLOSPA.
+In November, she collaborated with Bloody Hawk on the song, "Vimata".
+On 28 November, with Tso, she released the single, "Ipnos".

-The song “Lola”, was nominated for the Best Cinematography in a Video- Newcomer Award, at the UK Music Video Awards 2025.